adgianv/jellyverse-plugin/README.md

 ```
 ┌───────────────┐     ┌───────────────┐     ┌───────────────┐
 │     Step 1    │     │     Step 2    │     │     Step 3    │
-│  Run Plugin   │────▶│  Implement    │────▶│  Add More     │
+│  Fork & Clone │────▶│  Run Plugin   │────▶│  Implement    │
-│  Generator    │     │  Functions    │     │  Functions    │
+│  Repository   │     │  Generator    │     │  Functions    │
 └───────────────┘     └───────────────┘     └───────────────┘
                                                     │
                                                     ▼
                       ┌───────────────┐     ┌───────────────┐
                       │     Step 5    │     │     Step 4    │
-                      │  Test your    │◀────│  Document     │
+                      │  Submit Pull  │◀────│  Test Your    │
-                      │    plugin     │     │  Your Plugin  │
+                      │  Request      │     │  Plugin       │
                       └───────────────┘     └───────────────┘
 ```
 ## 📤 Submitting Your Plugin

 Once you've completed and tested your plugin, submit it for inclusion in the Cambrian ecosystem:

-1. **Create a fork** of the cambrian-plugin repository
-2. **Push your changes** to your fork
+1. **Push your changes** to your fork
-3. **Submit a pull request** with a clear description of your plugin's functionality and use cases
+2. **Submit a pull request** with a clear description of your plugin's functionality and use cases

 Our team will review your submission and handle the integration process.
 We may reach out for clarification or suggest improvements before merging.

 When submitting your pull request, please include:
 - A brief description of what your plugin does
 - Any dependencies it requires
-- Example usage scenarios
-- Testing results

 ## 🔗 Links